Understand and Manage Delegation

 What is Delegation?

-• For example, a filer could delegate authority to file to a filing agent, law firm, broker-dealer, related corporate entity, or other EDGAR account with which the filer has an agreement regarding EDGAR filing.
+• For example, a filer may delegate authority to file on its behalf to its previously authorized filing agent, law firm, broker-dealer or related corporate entity.

-After the filer delegates authority to file to an EDGAR account, the EDGAR account becomes a delegated entity of the filer and can make filings on the filer’s account on EDGAR.
+After the filer delegates authority to file to the EDGAR account, that EDGAR account becomes a "delegated entity" of the filer and can make filings on the filer’s behalf.

 Delegate Authority to File

-Any one of the filer’s account administrators can delegate authority to file using a function on the dashboard of the EDGAR Filer Management website, as follows:
+An account administrator for the filer may delegate authority to file on the dashboard of the EDGAR Filer Management website, as follows:

 1. If you are an account administrator for a filer seeking to delegate authority to file, log into the dashboard on the EDGAR Filer Management website using your Login.gov individual account credentials.